Prajwal-Gunjikar/Prediction-Analysis/README.md

 ## Objective

-Using Machine Learning model specifically **multiple linear regression model**
+Using Machine Learning model specifically multiple linear regression model we have to predict the demand for shared bikes by identifying.
+- Which variables are significant in predicting the demand for shared bikes
+- How well those variables describe the bike demands